sallonoroff/sallonoroff.github.io/README.md

 # sallonoroff.github.io

 Hello!
-I'm in the process of moving my blog (sallonoroff.co.uk) from WP to Jekyll on GitHub Pages.
+I've moved my blog (sallonoroff.co.uk) from a self-hosted WP to Jekyll on GitHub Pages.
 This site is largely based on [Poole](https://github.com/poole/poole) but has had numerous modifications, hacks and bodges applied.
+You _might_ find some of the code here useful to copy, but I'm not sure it'd be a good idea to fork the whole site.

 Here's a list of pages that have helped along the way.